What is Street Dance?

 The social aspect of street style dance is what makes the worldwide community tick, so to echo the thoughts above, your street dance class should be a segue to this kind of freedom.
 In dance, the love of music puts the ‘unity’ in ‘community’.

 Perhaps now you have more questions than ever about your street dance experience.
 Where should I go and who should teach me?
 What should I learn and how will I use it?
 And what the hell is Dancehall?!
+Check our directory of street Dance slang here.

-To summarise the most important points:
+To summarise the most important points to improve at street dance:

 - Figure out what you’d like to achieve